jgbarbosa/vis/docs/intro_to_hpc/intro_to_hpc_05.md

 ## Batch Job Submission

-As we discussed before, on stampede2 there are login nodes and compute nodes.
+As we discussed before, on Stampede 2 there are login nodes and compute nodes.

 <center><img src="../../resources/hpc_schematic.png" style="height:300px;"></center>